Ernyoke/ervin-szilagyi-static-site/src/resume.md

     - Develop and maintain a Railway Automation project using C++ (MFC, Boost), Visual Basic and Python environments;
-    - Work in a regulated environment, the components developed by us where graded between SIL 0 and SIL 2 safety-integrity level;
+    - Work in a regulated environment, the components developed by us were graded between SIL 0 and SIL 2 safety-integrity level;
     - Develop and maintain unit tests using GTEST and GMOCK libraries;
     - Implement regression and UI tests using AutoIT and Python languages;
     - Configure and maintain Jenkins - continuous integration system, develop batch scripts for automatic builds;